-10. To connect to the other unit (horizontal connector), type in the address http://subsea.local/.
+- measuring the offset. - 10.
+To connect to the other unit (horizontal connector), type in the address http://subsea.local/.
 It is recommended to use different browser windows for each unit so that it is clear which unit is being configured in which window.
-The Surface and Subsea units can be identified by their assigned names in the web browser title bar.

-If you cannot connect to the Subsonus at this address, see 9.4.2 Host Name Discovery
+The Surface and Subsea units can be identified by their assigned names in the web browser title bar. - If you cannot connect to the Subsonus at this address, see 9 Interfacing with Subsonus. - 11.
+Configure any subsea external aiding devices, see Subsonus Surface Unit Reference Source

-- 11. Configure any subsea external aiding devices, see 9.1.5.3 Subsonus Surface Unit Reference Source Aiding, ensuring that the offsets are correctly entered in the Web UI. - 12.
+Aiding, ensuring that the offsets are correctly entered in the web UI. - 12.
 The system is now ready for further configuration and deployment.
 See the sections found under 9.1 Using the Web UI for information on configuring the Subsonus to your desired application.

-Note: Configuration of the surface unit must be performed in the surface Subsonus Web UI, and subsea unit in the subsea Subsonus web UI.
-It is recommended to use different browser windows if both Web UIs are open at the same time.
+Note: Configuration of the surface unit must be performed in the surface Subsonus web UI, and subsea unit in the subsea Subsonus web UI.
+It is recommended to use different browser windows if both web UIs are open at the same time.

-13. Once configured, the devices are to deploy.
-Monitor the system from the surface Subsonus Web UI.
+13. Once configured, the devices are ready to deploy.
+Monitor the system from the surface Subsonus web UI.
 Click on the main page to see the status.
-It may take a couple minutes to initialise after which time the location of the surface and subsea units will appear.
+It may take a couple of minutes to initialise after which time the location of the surface and subsea units will appear.